 What does this validator check?

 The validator parses your CSV and checks for consistent column counts across all rows.
 It will flag rows that have more or fewer columns than the header row.
-You can also use our Diff tool to compare two CSV files side by side.

 How do I handle quoted values with commas?